Develop a Full Stack dApp on MELD

 jsonrpc

-— the JSON-RPC API version, usually "2.0"
+— the JSON-RPC API version, usually "2.0"id

-— an array of the input parameters expected by the specific method
+— an array of the input parameters expected by the specificmethod

 There are also additional elements that can be added to JSON-RPC requests, but those four will be seen the most often.